Municipal Archives & Records

 Birth abstracts can be used for most purposes except for genealogy, immigration and passports.

 All documents proving qualified applicant must be original documents; copies are not accepted.
+If you are mailing in a request, please refer to the tab entitled "Apply" for more detailed information.

 Self - Picture ID from list of Primary identification